ButchBytes-sec/ButchBytes-sec/Networking/Wireshark/Wireshark Security Blue Team Activity 1.md

 Overview:

 This is my response to the Wireshark Challenge, one of the activities in Security Blue Team's free course.
 Participants were provided with a couple of .pcapng files and were presented with questions based on the content.
-Here are the questions for the first file:
+Here are the questions for the part 1 of 2:

 1. Which protocol was used over port 3942?
 2. What is the IP address of the host that was pinged twice?